GitBADASS/HoshinoApp/README.md

 **🥀If we are always busy in school studying or always short of developer, this project would be deserted🏜.**

-It is an application of **Hoshino** (a private group set up by some students that post interesting things in a middle-school).
+It is a JavaFX application of **Hoshino** (a private group set up by some students that post interesting things in a middle-school).

 It is only a GUI now, we will create some interesting functions later.
 It will be used to facilitate the posting, commenting, discussing and so on.